coreruleset/documentation/content/development/testing.md

 $ go build .
 ```

-This will build the binary into your source directory.
+This will build the binary in the **go-ftw** repository.

 Now create a configuration file.
-Because the two webservers uses different log files, and - perhaps - different ports, you can create two different config files.
+Because Apache httpd and nginx use different log file paths, and, perhaps, different ports, you may want to create two different configuration files for **go-ftw**.

-You can use this for Nginx:
+Example for nginx:

 ```bash
 $ cat .ftw.nginx.yaml